The Rewards of a Father-Son Canoe Trip

 By JASON STRAZIUSO, Canadian Press

 QUETICO PROVINCIAL PARK, Ontario (AP) – My father is not an outdoorsman.
 Before our trip through some of Canada’s best wilderness, he’d never even been in a canoe.

 Dad had resisted my invitations to go canoeing for years, but once he said yes, he went all out.
-He studied guide books.
-He hiked his neighbourhood with a pack on.
-He even practised his stroke in his garage, slicing a weighted paddle through the air.
+He studied guidebooks.
+He hiked his neighborhood with a pack on.
+He even practiced his stroke in his garage, slicing a weighted paddle through the air.